This post may contain affiliate links. Please read our disclosure policy.

 Which Size Is Right For You

 The purifier that is right for you depends on the size of the room you’ll be putting it in.
-In general, if there’s a doorway, you will need a new air purifier in that room.
-If you’re in between two sizes, go with the larger size so you have a higher rotation of the air in the room.
-Here’s my cheat sheet:
+In general, if there’s a doorway, you’ll need a new air purifier in that room.
+If you’re in between two sizes, go with the larger size so you have a higher rotation of the air in the room:

-- AirDoctor 2000: good for small/medium bedrooms and high traffic rooms like offices and nurseries (I recommend this over the 1000 for small bedrooms because it’s a quieter, smaller, and more powerful)
+- AirDoctor 2000/2000i—circulates air in 305 sq. ft. great for small to medium-sized bedrooms and high traffic rooms like larger offices and nurseries.
+I recommend this over the 1000 for small bedrooms because it’s a quieter, smaller, and more powerful.

-- Air Doctor 3000: good for studios, offices, master bedrooms, kitchens, and living spaces
+- Air Doctor 3500/3500i—circulates air in 630 sq. ft.
+Great for studios, master bedrooms, kitchens, and larger living spaces.
+This is the most popular unit!

-- Air Doctor 5000: good for 1-bedroom apartments, larger living spaces, open concept areas, and garages
+- Air Doctor 5500/5500i—circulates the air in 1,043 sq. ft.
+Great for 1-bedroom apartments, larger living spaces, open concept areas, rooms with larger ceilings, basements, and garages.

 Is the AirDoctor Loud?

 Because air purifiers should always be running, noise level matters.
-This is a pet peeve of mine because I really don’t enjoy feeling like I’m in an airplane when trying to watch a movie in my living room.
-All three AirDoctor units range between 30 – 59 decibels depending on the fan speed.
-All units sit at around 30-35 on the lowest fan setting.
+This is a pet peeve of mine because I really don’t enjoy feeling like I’m in an airplane when trying to watch a movie.
+All AirDoctor units range between 30-59 decibels depending on the fan speed.
+Each unit sit at around 30-35 on the lowest fan setting.
 For reference, a noise rating around 50 decibels is roughly equal to that of a refrigerator.

 Do I Need One In Every Room?